 The seventies were of course a time of great cinematic innovation the world over, occasioned by numerous upheavals in the movie landscape during the previous decade, most notably the collapse of the Hollywood studio system and the rise of the French new wave.
 Quite a few unprecedented, chance-taking films resulted, including those under discussion here.

 What precisely does it mean that four unrelated European productions appeared during the years 1970-76, all bearing wildly similar themes?
-Truthfully, it probably means nothing.
+Truthfully, it probably means nothing, though the water filters not filtering out "strange" is as likely as good a reason as any.
 But each film is worth examining, if only because theyíre among the strangest products of a decade that produced more than its share of strange films.

 Jaromil Jiresí VALERIE AND HER WEEK OF WONDERS, Roman Polanskiís WHAT, Louis Malleís BLACK MOON and Claude Chabrolís ALICE OR THE LAST ESCAPADE all have much in common, even though each appears to have been intended as a standalone oddity.
 All, as mentioned above, owe a debt to the iconic ALICE IN WONDERLAND, as all feature nubile young ladies trapped in surreal netherworlds.
 The four films also contain heavily erotic subtexts, and feature hot chick protagonists who look to be in their early twenties (VALERIE, with its fourteen-year-old lead, is the exception).
 Another linking factor is the fact that each filmmaker was making a radical detour from his standard mantra.